kylecompare/CompareHydro-website/content/authors/admin/_index.md

 Kyle Compare is an aspiring hydrogeologist, pursuing a PhD in Geology from Florida State University.
 His research interests include quantifying groundwater-surface water interactions through chemical proxy, physical measurement, and hydrologic modeling.
 He hopes to expand his research goals to encompass chemical transport within the Critical Zone.

-Kyle's doctoral research involves quantifying the environmental flow within the Woodville Karst Plain (Florida) through the means of coupling surface water models with karst-groundwater models.
+Kyle's doctoral research involves quantifying the environmental flow within the Woodville Karst Plain (Florida).
+He hopes to learn of the complexity of karst environments to better understand how to approach other complex hydrogeologic environments in the future.